8th Paratroopers Engineer Regiment "Folgore": CLXXXIV Mixed Engineer Battalion

 On 24 September 1944, the Italian Co-Belligerent Army formed the CLXXXIV Mixed Engineer Battalion in Faicchio.
 The battalion was assigned to the Combat Group "Folgore" and consisted of the 10th Engineer Company, which was transferred from the 30th Infantry Division "Sabauda", the 184th Engineer Company and 184th Connections Company.
 The latter two companies were transferred from the 184th Infantry Division "Nembo", which had been fighting on the allied side in the Italian campaign since May 1942.
-Before the battalion was activated the personnel of the 129th Connections Company of the territorial Puglia-Lucania Command was incorporated into the 184th Connections Company.
+Before the battalion was activated the personnel of the 129th Connections Company of the territorial Apulia-Lucania Command was incorporated into the 184th Connections Company.
 The Combat Group "Folgore" was equipped with British materiel and dressed in British uniforms.
 The combat group was assigned to the British XIII Corps and entered the front along the Gothic Line.
 In March 1945, the battalion also received the 2nd Field Park Company.

 In spring 1945, the battalion distinguished itself in combat along the Santerno river.
 For its conduct during the Italian campaign the battalion was awarded a Bronze Medal of Military Valor.